How to Install Ungoogled Chromium on Ubuntu 26.04, 24.04 and 22.04

 Enable Flathub Repository

-First, ensure the Flathub repository is available on your system.
-The --if-not-exists flag prevents errors if you have already added it previously:
+Ensure the Flathub repository is available before installing the app.
+The --if-not-exists flag prevents errors if you already added it:

 sudo flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo